HowToOpenScience/LevelsOfContainerization/level_2/README.md

 ## What are Docker Containers?

-Containers are lightweight, standalone, isolated environment to run some application.
+Docker containers are lightweight, standalone, isolated environment to run some application.
 The end result is similar to a virtual machine, although with different reasons and approaches.
 A container is built off of some image (e.g. usually a Linux operating system) that can have additional commands applied during setup to create the environment.

 A container can be used to essentially ship an environment to other users that is more or less guaranteed to run, provided any non-automated proccesses are defined within the provided README.
 It forces everything that is necessary on the machine to be installed into the container.
 It is also a good method to see whether you have made any assumptions about what your materials need to run on another machine.
 As everything is run within Linux, there should be minor differences in operating, as most implementations of research in education technology do not operate on a low enough level.